adamsilver/fdpb/02-a-checkout-flow.md

 This progress indicator may well be enough and doesn't suffer from many of the challenges and problems of a more verbose, traditional indicator.

 In later chapters, we'll look at how to solve a really really long form by showing progress.

-## Smart Defaults

-We can speed things up drastically for those ordering for a second time.
-This is because we have their information on record.
-This means we can bypass all the steps by sending the user directly to the *Check and confirm* page for a final review.
-For most users, this means reducing interaction points to one.

-As we collect information, we don't have to ask for it again and can send users to the most advanced step at any time reducing friction and increasing conversion.

 ## Order summary